Researching Online to Find a Military Boarding School in Auburn, Washington for a Troubled Boy?

 Many boys in our military school program turn from their self-destructive behavior to a life of serving others.
 If your teenager needs order and discipline to put his life in order, please consider Heartland.

 Athletics at Heartland Boys Academy contribute to leadership development and character growth as part of a holistic approach to development.
 Every student is encouraged to play at least one sport because of the important values that can be gained.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please think about looking beyond Auburn, Washington to see how our military school program can move your child toward restoration.
 To discover more, please contact us today.